Create an Invoice

 | Subtotal | Sum of all line item amounts before tax |

-| Tax Amount | Total GST (split into CGST/SGST or IGST on the PDF) |
+| Tax | Total GST (split into CGST/SGST or IGST on the PDF) |

 | Discount | Total discount applied |

-| Additional Charges | Sum of extra charges |
+| Charges | Sum of additional charges |

 | Round Off | Round-off amount |

-| Total | The amount due from the customer |
+| Total | The final amount due |

 Step 8: Save the invoice